 Type of Plant: A perennial grass spreading by underground stems.

-Dispersal: Seeds are spread by the wind and tide to establish new infestations.
+Dispersal: Seeds are spread by the wind and tide to establish new infestations as are vegetation fragments.
 Existing plants also spread by underground stems.

-Distribution: Rice grass can be found on intertidal mud and sand flats in the Tamar, Derwent and Rubicon Rivers.
+Distribution: Rice Grass can be found on intertidal mud and sand flats in the Tamar, Derwent and Rubicon Rivers.
 Smaller infestations also exist at St Helens, Little Swanport and Stanley.
-The Tamar River has one of the worlds largest infestations of rice grass.
+The Tamar Estuary has one of the worlds largest infestations of Rice Grass.